Honoring Our Sacred Gifts: Agenda

 • Addressing food justice Issues.

 • Sacred Walk in Nature at Onondaga Lake -.
-This meditative walk, led by Luanne DeFelice, is an invitation to allow you to increase your awareness of our connection with all elements of nature with respect and gratitude. (suitable for teens and adults)
+This meditative walk is an invitation to allow you to increase your awareness of our connection with all elements of nature with respect and gratitude. (suitable for teens and adults)

 • Visit Skä•noñh Great Law of Peace Center - Guided tour of Skä•noñh Great Law of Peace Center

-• Led by the director, Emerson Shenandoah.
-The Peace Center is a Haudensaunee (Iroquois) Cultural Center focused on telling the story of the native peoples of central New York.
+• The Peace Center is a Haudensaunee (Iroquois) Cultural Center focused on telling the story of the native peoples of central New York.
 Please note that there is a $7 fee for each person who wishes to participate in this event that will be collected at the time of the tour.

 • Community Garden Work - Preparing the community garden at St. Matthew’s Episcopal Church in Liverpool.